-When you have past medical injuries or conditions and are then injured in a new accident, the injury you had prior to that accident is referred to as the pre-existing condition.
-Pre-existing injuries and conditions will always be considered in a car accident claim.
-Some examples of pre-existing conditions can include:
+When you have past medical conditions or injuries and are later injured in a new car accident, the symptoms you had prior to that accident are referred to as the pre-existing condition or injury.